Blepsias

-Blepsias is a genus of marine ray-finned fishes belonging to the family Agonidae, the poachers and related fishes.
+Blepsias is a genus of marine ray-finned fishes belonging to the family Hemitripteridae, the sea ravens.
 These fishes are found in the coastal northern Pacific Ocean from Japan to California.

 Taxonomy

 Blepsias was first proposed as a genus by the French zoologist Georges Cuvier with Trachinus cirrhosus, which had originally been described in 1814 by Peter Simon Pallas from Kamchatka, as the type species.
 The genus is included in the subfamily Hemitripterinae of the family Agonidae.
 Cuvier used a Greek name for a fish, as was his habit, for the name of the new genus.

 Species

 The recognized species in this genus are: